gzqccnu/MiniOS/README.md

 # execute `make info` to see the flags and help.
 # to run the kernel:
 make run # VIRTIO=1, FS_DEBUG=0, TRAP_DEBUG=0
+# or you can just run the script to start the os
+./run.sh
 ```

 ## Reference